-Despite the challenging economy, more people started their businesses in 2020 during the pandemic.
+Despite the challenging economy, more people started their businesses during the pandemic.

 The Wall Street Journal reported that applications for the employer identification number (EIN), which is required to start a business, have increased from 2.7 million in 2019 to 3.2 million in 2020.

 If you’re considering business opportunities, franchising can be as close to “plug and play” as you can get.

 Here’s an overview of the market conditions that favor franchising in 2022, the top franchises to own right now and franchises you should avoid.